Skip navigation

 • in different municipalities

-have.
-The trade tax is then levied in partial amounts by the individual municipalities.
-The same applies if you have moved your business to another municipality within one year.
+different municipalities.
+The trade tax is then levied in installments by the individual municipalities.
+The same applies if you have relocated your business to another municipality within a year.

 This page uses cookies.
 You can find out more information about the General Data Protection Regulation under Data protection.